ashisdutta/demo-repo/README.md

-this the readme file
+his the readme file
 and lets commit this initially

-writing something to learn about the braches dont tknow about the js yet.
+writing something to learn about the braches dont tknow about the js yet!

+hello world!